DevBassam/Java-Projects/Library Management System/Readme.md

-Here's the updated README with added sections to reflect the latest updates to your project:

----

 # Library Management System

 Welcome to the **Library Management System**!
 This Java-based application is designed to streamline the management of library resources, including books, members, and loans.
 Built with a focus on Object-Oriented Programming (OOP) and the Singleton design pattern, the system is structured to be efficient, scalable, and easy to use.